imos64/docker-kubernetes-course/31_https_ingress_pods_kv_oidc/readme.md

      -f ingress-controller-values.yaml
 ```

-## get the ingress class resources, note we already have one deployed in another demo
+Get the ingress class resources, note we already have one deployed in another demo

 ```powershell
 kubectl get ingressclass